 But as with all marine life, people must respect stingrays’ personal space.
 So take lots of photos and enjoy watching them gliding through the water – but from afar.
 Never threaten or corner a ray, and always keep an eye out for their tail – and never touch the barb on the end of it.

 Summertime beach walk on your mind?
 On your next stroll be careful of rays feeding and resting in warm shallow waters.
 If you accidentally step on a ray, the frightened fish can flip up its tail and sting you with its barb.

 So keep your eyes peeled or try the stingray shuffle.
 Place your feet firmly on the ground and slide your feet slowly through the sand, which will safely encourage any rays to move away.

 If a stingray does accidentally sting you, pour hot water over the sting to ease the pain and follow first aid advice.

-Rays in SA
+Rays in South Australia

 There are about 630 species of rays worldwide.
 The most popular species spotted in South Australian waters are the smooth ray, southern eagle ray, southern fiddler ray and coastal stingaree.

 SA’s marine parks are top spots to see stingrays, especially at Coffin Bay within Thorny Passage Marine Park, Encounter Marine Park and at Neptune Islands Marine Park, as well as the shallow waters of Barker Inlet in the Adelaide Dolphin Sanctuary.

 - Stingrays have been around longer than dinosaurs.

 - The mother gives birth to live young.